developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-0/guide/setup/index.md

 ## Multi-user Mode

-EKB 2.0 (and higher) supports deployment of Primary and Non-Primary Users to devices.
-Primary users can make changes to EKB settings through the Settings panel or have settings changes by using the Zebra StageNow staging tool or a company's own Enterprise Mobile Management system (if supported by that system).
-Non-primary Users cannot change EKB settings on the device or through a staging tool.
+**On devices built with Zebra's SDM660 platform** (which currently includes the PS20, TC52, TC57, TC72 and TC77), EKB 2.0 (and higher) supports deployment of Primary and Secondary Users.
+Primary Users are permitted to make changes to EKB settings on a device through the Settings panel or remotely through Zebra StageNow or a company's own Enterprise Mobile Management system (if supported by that system).
+Secondary Users are prevented from changing EKB settings by any means.

+**To create a Secondary User**:

+1. Sign into the device as a Primary User.
+2. **Open the Settings panel** on the device.
+3. Tap **Users & accounts -> Users -> Add user -> Add a new user**.
+4. Follow prompts to complete the process.

+**To switch users**

+1. **Open the Settings panel** on the device.
+2. Tap **Users & accounts -> Users**.
+A list of device User names appears.
+3. **Tap on the desired User name** to switch to that User.

 -----